Oru Adaar Love Teaser: Priya Prakash Varrier Is Sure To Win Your Heart Again!

 The Lovely Teaser

 The much awaited teaser of Oru Adaar Love is finally out.
-Omar Lulu, the director of the movie took to Facebook to release the Valentines Day special teaser of the movie.
+Omar Lulu, the director of the movie took to Facebook to release the Valentine's Day special teaser of the movie.
 The 44 seconds long teaser of the movie features yet another cute scene featuring Priya Prakash Varrier and Roshan.
 The teaser also pays tribute to the background music of the film Thattathin Marayathu.

 Priya Prakash Varrier Is Sure To Win Your Hearts..